 Key features of the Fund include:

-- Priority focus (80% of funds) on organisations delivering VAWG services to support BAME communities
+- Priority focus (80% of funds) on organisations delivering VAWG services by and for BME communities

 - Capacity-building support programme to be co-designed with grantees

 - Networking events and peer support across grantees

 - Engagement of successful grantees in evaluation

 - Two-year funding commitment to existing VAWG-specialist organisations

 LCF is managing the Fund and programme in partnership with The Social Innovation Partnership (TSIP).
 The Fund will formally launch in early March but LCF will be holding a series of engagement events in January and February with TSIP to work with VAWG-specialist grassroots organisations to co- design the Prospectus for the Fund.
 These sessions will also support plans for the capacity building and evaluation for the wider Programme.

 To register your organisation’s interest in attending and indicate which date* your organisation may prefer please follow this link.
 If you have any questions, please email the dedicated email address VAWGGrassrootsFund@londoncf.org.uk.